On this page you can learn more about the projects and environments that I have previously been a part of.

 @ Arcadia

-I'm currently working with Arcadia, as a Senior SRE Manager on the R&D Team.
+I worked with Arcadia, as a Senior SRE Manager on the R&D Team.
 Arcadia is laser focused on growing community solar programs across the united states as well as creating business class green energy APIs for ourselves and other businesses to build intelligent tools and products.
-If we succeed, it means the traditional power gen industry monopoly is losing power and we as a nation and world are on the right path to cleaning up our power supply and consumption.
-It is a great project and team to be a part of and I highly recommend joining with us if the opportunity arises.
-However, due to the turbulent nature of the markets and slowdowns in the solar industry, we are currently not hiring in the US.
+If they succeed, it means the traditional power gen industry monopoly is losing power and we as a nation and world are on the right path to cleaning up our power supply and consumption.
+It is a great project and team to be a part of and I highly recommend joining with Arcadia if the opportunity arises.
+However, due to the turbulent nature of the markets and slowdowns in the solar industry, Arcadia is currently not hiring in the US.
 There has been a massive effort put on engineers to reduce cost and increase efficiency, which has been a great challenge and learning experience for me.
-After a large merger last year, we are struggling to integrate our systems, processes, and hardest of all, our cultures.
-It seems we've mostly abandoned the values of a highly opinionated laser focused startup for a bland enterprise with conflicting north stars, I'm still hopeful that we can get back on track and continue to grow and succeed.
+After a large merger last year, they are struggling to integrate systems, processes, and hardest of all, the cultures.
+It seems they've mostly abandoned the values of a highly opinionated laser focused startup for a beige enterprise with conflicting north stars, I'm still hopeful that they can get back on track and continue to grow and succeed.

 Previously I spent time working with KCF Technologies, as a Senior Software Team Lead of the Cloud Operations and Reliability teams.
 The company produces IoT Sensors and a SaaS Platform for analyzing industrial machine health data.
 All of this data is collected in our AWS cloud service and processed with a mix of Lambda Functions and containers running on ECS Fargate and now migrating to Kubernetes.
 The data is all stored in a nearly 120+ node, 300+ TB Cassandra DB cluster.
 When I joined the team, the chief cloud architect was doing all the infrastructure as code and running an entire department, including Corporate IT.
 Within 2 months, I was able to take on all of his cloud duties so successfully that I’ve become a team onto myself.
 Since then, I’ve become a team lead and been instrumental in getting new team members onboarded and productive.
 I’ve also been able to adapt our Terraform code to work for all projects while being safer to deploy, such that we have CI/CD handling stage and prod deployments for both our infrastructure and product code.
 Additionally, in my spare time, learned Kubernetes, and brought this back to our team as a way to converge on premise and cloud deployments, saving time and money, while allowing us to get features to customers quicker.